Amala-John/RAG-Sprint-Challenge/README.md

 - **Query Speed**: 2-5 seconds per query
 - **Memory Usage**: ~50-100MB for embeddings + index
 - **Accuracy**: Depends on document relevance and LLM quality

----

-**Built for the RAG Sprint Challenge** | Demonstrates RAG fundamentals with agent capabilities for financial Q&A